rvion/CushyStudio/README.md

     ![](docs/static/img/screenshots/2023-10-18-23-15-11.png)

-3. Commit your actions files
+3. Commit your deck files
     1.  you can one-click the `publish` button in your deck entry in the library
     2.  or youyou can follow instructions given by Git Hub on the new repository page